 I have prepared a video to show you some basic warm-up exercises that one should do before you begin your cycle ride.
 Watch the video below.

-“My friends suggested to have another bottle with energy drink like glucose, electral, enerzal or elecrobion.
-If in case you need sudden energy boost it would be very helpfull” Courtsey: Yuvraj Dagur & Navneet!
+“My friends suggested having another bottle with an energy drink like glucose, electrol, enerzal or elecrobion.
+If in case you need sudden energy boost it would be very helpful”

-“I also recommend carrying a simple cycle toolkit, extra tyre tubes, puncture kit in case you know how to use one.
-Also keep an ID proof with handy cash.
-Also try and get a sticker which can have your name and emergency contact number in case of any trouble on the road.”
-Courtsey: Nav Ratan!
+“I also recommend carrying a simple cycle toolkit, extra tire tubes, puncture kit in case you know how to use one.
+Also, keep an ID proof with handy cash.
+Also, try and get a sticker that can have your name and emergency contact number in case of any trouble on the road.